nz-social-investment-agency/sia_analytical_processes/output/statistical_guidelines.md

 2.	**Bootstrap or cross-validation should encompass data processing** (e.g. imputation and other pre modelling tasks should ideally be repeated for each resample).

 ## Modelling
-1. Consider **robust methods** when appropriate to the question – e.g. trimmed means rather than means, robust regression rather than ordinary least squares.
+1. Consider **robust methods** when appropriate to the question - e.g. trimmed means rather than means, robust regression rather than ordinary least squares.
-2. Two-way cross tabulations can be useful for presentation and exploration, what is better is a **single general model** that looks at the effects of various variables while controlling for the others.
+2. Two-way cross tabulations can be useful for presentation and exploration, what is better is a **single general model** (additive and not saturated) that looks at the effects of various variables while controlling for the others.
-3. Confidence or credibility intervals for **effect sizes** are better than hypothesis tests when there’s a choice.
+3. Confidence or credibility intervals for **effect sizes** are better than hypothesis tests when there is a choice.
 4. Use **prediction intervals** when forecasting or constructing prediction individual results.
 These intervals are wider than confidence intervals for effects sizes since it takes into account the uncertainty in the population estimate and the data scatter.
 5. The **humble out of the box tests**, including simple Chi Square tests of independence between two variables in cross tabulations with counts, do have their place.
 Be careful when the sample sizes are very large - everything will probably look significant.
-6. If it’s important enough to justify the effort then correct for **multiple comparisons**.
+6. If it is important enough to justify the effort then correct for **multiple comparisons**.
 If the correction is not justified then keep in mind for interpretation.
-An example of Tukey’s multiple comparison is shown below for R and SAS
+An example of Tukey's multiple comparison is shown below for R and SAS.

 ```r
 # example of one way of doing a multiple comparison